ahmetomerv/openweather/README.md

 # Openweather

 This is a single page application built with Angular version 10 which shows weather information of 5 cities.
-The data is provied by OpenWeather API.
+The data is provided by OpenWeather API.
 It is deployed to Heroku, running on a Node/Express server.

 The deployed version can be found on: https://openweather-client.herokuapp.com/